Rellikeht/dotfiles/.vim/keys.md

 - W - toggle wrap
 - y - in normal paste, in visual copy to X11 clipboard
 - Y - like ;y, but using X11 primary
-- o - source %
+- Q - source %
 - M - setlocal modeline!
 - E - :e